LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 ## Weekly Learning Activities

 - Monday
   - Start the assigned reading
+    (Take the reading quiz when you finish the reading)
-  - Participate in class (in person, via Zoom, or watch the Zoom recording)
+  - Participate in class in person, via Zoom, or watch the Zoom recording

 - By Tuesday night
-  - Complete a code review of last week's lab work for your lab partner (starting the 2nd week).
+  - Complete a code review of last week's lab for your lab partner (starting the 2nd week).

 - Wednesday
-  - Before class starts: take the reading quiz.
+  - Before class starts, take the reading quiz.
   - Participate in class
 - Thursday
   - By midnight: submit the production version of your lab work from last week.